-1. Emotional feelings are really beliefs.
-Simple feelings, according to dictionary definitions and common usage, are: opinions, viewpoints, thoughts, mindsets, beliefs.
+1. Emotional feelings are really beliefs.Feelings, according to dictionary definitions and common usage, are: opinions, viewpoints, thoughts, mindsets, beliefs.
 When we feel that something is true, we believe it to be true.
-Feelings in this sense are beliefs based on nonconscious mental constructs.
-Emotional feelings are also beliefs, but in the form of conscious, affective physical sensations.
-It is difficult to grasp the idea that emotional feelings are beliefs because to do so involves bridging two domains: feelings, which are nonconscious mental constructs, and emotional feelings, which are conscious, affective physical sensations.
-The emotional system, of which emotional feelings are an integral part, acts as a belief system: the EBS.
-The purpose of a belief system is to form beliefs, and the primary purpose of a belief is to determine behavior.
-The more complex the brain, the more that beliefs determine behavior.
-The less complex the brain, the more that instincts, which are naturally selected for, determine behavior.
+Emotional feelings, are beliefs in the form of affective visceral sensations.
+It is difficult to grasp the idea that emotional feelings are beliefs because to do so involves bridging two domains: beliefs, which are mental constructs, and emotional feelings, which are affective visceral sensations.
+The purpose of a belief system is to form beliefs, and the primary purpose of a belief, such as an emotional feeling, is to determine behavior.
+Emotional feelings determine mammalian behavior emanating from the emotional belief system, the EBS.
+The more complex the brain, the more that beliefs determine behavior, whereas, the less complex the brain, the more that instincts, which are also naturally selected for, determine behavior.
 According to triune brain theory (MacLean 1990), reptiles’ instinctual behavior is based in the brain stem and cerebellum, mammals’ emotional behavior is based in the limbic system, and human rational behavior is based in the neocortex.

-Emotional feelings are subjective and personal, so that the feeling of personal security is the core element of an emotional belief.
-Although happiness, anxiety, and sadness are basic emotional feelings that recognize an altered state of a person’s security, there are other emotional feelings that, in addition to having a core element of personal security, explain the basis for the altered state of security.
+Emotional feelings are subjective and personal, so that the feeling of personal security is the core element of an emotional feeling.
+Although happiness, anxiety, and sadness are basic emotional feelings that recognize an altered state of a person’s security, there are other emotional feelings that, in addition to having a core element of personal security, explain the emotional basis for the altered state of security.
 For example, anger is an emotional feeling directed at the cause of the loss of, or threat to, security; hate is an emotional feeling of hostility aimed at the source of the threat or cause of the loss of personal security; disgust is a gastro-intestinal antagonistic reaction (It makes me want to throw up.) to a personal security issue.

 Beliefs from the EBS in the form of emotional feelings have no correlation with reality; they, instead, correlate with the state of personal security.
 CBS understandings, however, correlate with reality depending upon which aspect of evidence-based reasoning is used to produce the understanding.
 If the understood belief is merely a random guess that is not based on evidence or reasoning, there is poor correlation with reality; if it is based on reasoning there is a good correlation with reality, although a drawback with reasoning is the ease by which it can be twisted by rationalizations; and if it is based on evidence (knowing) there is an excellent correlation with reality because evidence determines reality.

 The reason that we desire to feel secure has been considered (Jaffe 2010) to result from the emotional feeling of security initiating the release of dopamine into the nucleus accumbens, thereby triggering pleasant, affective, emotional feelings from the brain's reward system, the same system that results in opioid addiction.
-The desire to feel secure is so strong that it is the primary motivator of behavior and even of the desire to live.
+The desire to feel secure is the primary motivator of behavior and even of the desire to live.
 Feeling secure is a good feeling.
 Feeling insecure is dreadful.
 Those, who feel severely depressed, who have lost security and feel very insecure, may lose their will to live, particularly when they recognize that death would release them from the dreadful feeling of insecurity.

 Belief in a god provides a coveted feeling of security, and it is to that end that in primitive societies human sacrifices were offered to appease gods.
 Islamist fundamentalists self-destruct on behalf of Allah, who provides them a feeling of total security.
 Those, in whom the EBS is their dominant belief system, value, respect, honor, revere, glorify, consider holy, and worship that which makes them feel secure.
-Theists, whose EBS is dominant, worship God because God makes them feel secure, even when they are not secure, which is placebo deception.
+Theists, whose EBS is dominant, worship God because God makes them feel secure, even when they are not secure: a placebo deception.
 Placebos, a product of a security paradigm, will be considered next.